-Samsung Galaxy Note 7 review: Phone is discontinued
+Samsung Galaxy Note 7 full review

 Update 11 October (part 2): Just hours after the below news, Samsung has decided to permanently discontinue the Galaxy Note 7.
 "We can confirm the report that Samsung has permanently discontinued the production of Galaxy Note7," the firm said in a statement.

 Update 11 October: Following the continued issues with Note 7 batteries, Samsung has finally decided to stop sales completely, and the exchange programme, while it investigates further.
 This could well be the end of the Note 7 for good but we'll be keeping an eye on the situation going forward.
 For now, power down and do not use the Note 7 if you have one.
 Take it back to the retailer for a refund or to exchange it for a different model.

 Samsung said: "We are working with relevant regulatory bodies to investigate the recently reported cases involving the Galaxy Note7.
 Because consumers’ safety remains our top priority, Samsung will ask all carrier and retail partners globally to stop sales and exchanges of the Galaxy Note7 while the investigation is taking place."

 "We remain committed to working diligently with appropriate regulatory authorities to take all necessary steps to resolve the situation.
 Consumers with either an original Galaxy Note7 or replacement Galaxy Note7 device should power down and stop using the device and take advantage of the remedies available."